 BUENOS AIRES / ANKARA

-Since first appearing in Wuhan, China last December, the novel coronavirus has spread to at least 188 countries and regions.
-The US, Brazil and Russia are currently the countries hardest hit in the world.
+Since first appearing in China last December, the novel coronavirus has spread to at least 188 countries and regions.
+The US, Brazil, India, and Russia are currently the countries hardest hit in the world.

-The pandemic has killed more than 501,000 people worldwide, with over 10.14 million confirmed cases and more than 5.14 million recoveries, according to figures compiled by US-based Johns Hopkins University.
+The pandemic has killed more than 731,300 people worldwide, with over 19.86 million confirmed cases, according to figures compiled by the US' Johns Hopkins University.
+More than 12.11 million people have recovered from the disease.